johnnovak/gridmonger-site/source/getting-started.rst

 Requirements
 ============

-Gridmonger requires very little hard drive space, around 6-8 megabytes.
-It has been developed on Windows 10 and Mac OS X Mojave to Big Sur (10.14 to 11), so it is guaranteed to run fine on these operating systems.
-In all likelihood, though, it will work just fine on much earlier OS versions, but this hasn't been tested.
+Gridmonger requires very little hard drive space, only around 6-8 megabytes.
+It has been developed on Windows 10 and Mac OS X Mojave to Big Sur (10.14 to 11.6), so it is guaranteed to run fine on these operating systems.
+In all likelihood it will work just fine on much earlier OS versions, but this hasn't been tested.
 Currently, only Intel binaries are provided for Mac OS X.

 The program uses OpenGL for all its rendering; it works very similarly to a game engine.
-You'll need a graphics card that supports **OpenGL 3.2** or later, otherwise the program won't even start up.
+You'll need a graphics card that supports OpenGL 3.2 core profile or later.
 In practice, this means that any graphics card released in the last 10 years or so will do (including integrated ones).

 Installation
 ============